 You can count on us to offer you nothing but the highest quality recalibration service.
 Our trained technicians will be happy to serve you.

 What is ADAS?

-ADAS – Advanced Driver Assistance System – is a group of systems on vehicles that utilizes cameras, lasers, sensors and radar to provide the driver with passive warnings or active assistance to respond to road hazards.
+Cars nowadays come with some level of ADAS system, which affects how your vehicle operates.
+ADAS or Advanced Driver Assistance System is a group of functions on vehicles that utilizes cameras, lasers, sensors, and radar to provide the driver with assistance in responding to road hazards.

 Common ADAS features are:

 - Lane Departure Warning

 - Blind Spot Detection

 Our team at Reliable Glass offers two types of windshield recalibration – static and dynamic, which should take no more than a couple of hours to complete.

 Static recalibration requires the vehicle to be parked, and the cameras aimed at targets on specific points during the recalibration process.